Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Introduction

 This work presents a systematic analysis of the impact of width pruning on GLU architectures, using Llama-3.2-1B and 3B models as case studies.
 Specifically, we examine how variations in the expansion ratio differentially affect cognitive capabilities in language models.
 Our main contributions are as follows:

-\begin{itemize} \item \textbf{Dichotomy of capabilities under the MAW criterion:} We demonstrate that width pruning guided by the Maximum Absolute Weight (MAW) criterion affects different task types in fundamentally distinct ways.
-While capabilities reliant on parametrized knowledge---such as performance on MMLU, GSM8K, and perplexity---degrade predictably with reductions in the expansion ratio \cite{muralidharan_compact_2024}, instruction-following metrics (IFEval) improve significantly ($+46\%$ to $+75\%$; see Appendix A).
+\begin{itemize} \item \textbf{Dichotomy of capabilities under the PPM criterion:} We show that width pruning guided by the Peak-to-Peak Magnitude (PPM) criterion affects different task types in distinct ways.
+While capabilities reliant on parametrized knowledge---such as performance on MMLU, GSM8K, and perplexity---degrade predictably with reductions in the expansion ratio \cite{muralidharan_compact_2024}, instruction-following metrics (IFEval) improve at the $2.4\times$ ratio ($+4.8$ points / $+46\%$ in Llama-1B and $+3.7$ points / $+39\%$ in Llama-3B, from baselines of $0.104$ and $0.094$ respectively; see Appendix~\ref{sec:completebenchmarks}).
 This reveals a systematic trade-off between factual memory and behavioral adherence.
-Notably, this pattern is consistent across both 1B and 3B models and is specific to the MAW criterion.
-Alternative pruning methods, such as Variance of Weights (VOW) and Product of Norms (PON), do not exhibit this behavior and instead result in catastrophic performance collapse (see Appendix D). \item \textbf{Truthfulness paradox:} We document a robust inverse correlation ($r = -0.864$ in Llama-3B) between factual knowledge capacity (MMLU) and truthfulness metrics (TruthfulQA-MC2).
-This focus on truthfulness---often measured by TruthfulQA---is an active area of research (see section 4.3).
-This relationship suggests that MAW-guided width pruning selectively reduces the model's reliance on memorized misconceptions (see Section 4.3), with direct implications for applications where minimizing misinformation is prioritized over encyclopedic knowledge retention. \item \textbf{Efficiency trade-offs by inference mode:} We quantify the efficiency trade-offs of pruning, which consistently reduces energy consumption by up to $23\%$ (J/token) but introduces end-to-end latency penalties that depend on the operational context \cite{gholami_can_2023, muralidharan_compact_2024}.
+Notably, this pattern is consistent across both 1B and 3B models and is specific to the PPM criterion.
+Alternative weight-only criteria---the standard L2 norm, Variance of Weights (VOW), and Product of L1 Norms (PON)---do not exhibit this behavior and instead result in catastrophic performance collapse (see Appendix~\ref{sec:ppmjustification}). \item \textbf{Efficiency trade-offs by inference mode:} We quantify the efficiency trade-offs of pruning, which consistently reduces energy consumption by up to $23\%$ (J/token) but introduces end-to-end latency penalties that depend on the operational context \cite{gholami_can_2023, muralidharan_compact_2024}.
 In single-request configurations (B1), we observe latency increases of up to $+18\%$, whereas batch processing (B8) shows resilient throughput.
 These findings indicate that pruned configurations are better optimized for high-concurrency workloads than for interactive applications. \end{itemize}

 Additionally, we complement this analysis with a detailed characterization of the carbon footprint (see Appendix C) and an evaluation of instruct-tuned models (see Appendix B).
 In these evaluations, an expansion ratio of $2.4\times$ emerges as an equilibrium point, balancing competitive capabilities across both model sizes.